Arctic Flight: Production

 The Cessna 170B was a bush plane workhorse used in Arctic Flight.

-Principal photography for Arctic Flight took place from late February to early April 1952 at Little Diomede Island in Alaska and at KTTV Studios in Los Angeles.
-Writer Ewing Scott directed most of the Alaskan footage, but was replaced by Lew Landers after a flare-up of an old leg injury.
-A Cessna 170B (N1470D) appeared as the bush plane the lead character flew.
+Principal photography for Arctic Flight took place from late February to early April 1952 at Little Diomede Island in Alaska and at KTTV's studios in Los Angeles.
+Ewing Scott directed most of the Alaskan footage but was replaced by Lew Landers after a recurrence of a leg injury.
+A Cessna 170B (N1470D) was used as the bush plane flown by the lead character.

-Reception

-Arctic Flight was primarily a B film.
-Aviation Film Historian Stephen Pendo characterized the Monogram films as unpretentious but with Lew Landers directing, the experienced specialist in low-cost filmmaking, there was always a good product turned out.
-Noted Hollywood cinematographer Richard H. Kline considered Landers "... the most prolific of all directors", adept in many genres.